 Are we done with doughnuts?
-And when will we see our first Gatsbys on mainstream menus?
+And when will we see our first gatsbys on mainstream menus?
 Online editor Katharine Jacobs shares her predictions for the South African food scene next year.

-Earlier this year, Google Trends reported a huge spike in searches foods like turmeric, apple-cider vinegar, kefir and kombucha, which are gaining traction for their health benefits.
+Earlier this year, Google Trends reported a huge spike in searches of foods like turmeric, apple-cider vinegar, kefir and kombucha, which are all gaining traction for their health benefits.
 Now we’re seeing local restaurants pick up on the trend.
 Juice bars across the country are beginning to offer juices spiked with turmeric or kombucha, and some coffee shops are beginning to offer superfood lattes.